 I began blogging in 2009.
 I thought writing about our home of 10 years would help save us from foreclosure.
 I thought if people could see our house, they would want to buy it.
 I was disappointed that my ploy did not work, and we soon lost our home anyway.
-After several moves, and a couple of years had passed, I began DSS with a more general design concept.
-I decided that blogging about our home was too limiting for me.
-Too many good ideas would never make it to the blog, just like my prior experiences in the design world.
-I now blog for the fun of it, to inspire others and help people see the “silver lining” in their home every day.
-You can have a designer look on a thrift store budget.
+After several moves, I began Cozy Traditional Home with a more general design concept.
+I blog for the fun of it, to inspire others and help people see the “silver lining” in their home every day.
+You can have a cozy home with a designer look on a thrift store budget!

 Blogging has been a tremendous learning experience and challenge.
 Re-learning the new aspects of design on the computer is a struggle, but I am persistent and will persevere.
 I have made new virtual blogger friends and am constantly awed and amazed by what talented people they are.
 Just as I knew that corporate world wasn’t for me, I know that the blog world is, and I look forward to being a part of it for a long time.

 I am very thankful to have recently been featured on the following websites:

 Several of my projects were featured in The Everything Home Magazine.

 Apartment Therapy featured our Ombre Stenciled Master Bedroom Wall.

 Betty Bling, DIY Drain Cleaner, Painted Velvet Chairs, Faux Urban Loft, DIY Art Caddie, Succulent Ice Cube Tray, Spooky Succulent Garden, Kitchen Pantry Decor were featured on Hometalk.